philiflo/bcit-test/README.md

 Once entered, copy the text that is returned.

-- Once here, go back to the DigitalOcean console and navigate to the 'Security' tab, it is located in the main module in the 'Settings' option located on the sidebar.
+- Once here, go back to the DigitalOcean console and navigate to the **Security** tab, it is located in the main module in the **Settings** option located on the sidebar.
 From here, click the 'Add SSH Key' option.

-- In the 'Public Key' textbox, enter the text you copied from the terminal.
+- In the **Public Key** textbox, enter the text you copied from the terminal.
 You are also prompted for a key name, enter a name that is appropriate for the servers use.

 It is important to distinguish this public key name from the other ones that may be connecting to this server.
 Make sure your name is unique to your use.

 ## Step 3: Create a new Arch Linux droplet
-*preface here*
+An Arch Linux droplet in DigitalOcean is the server that we will be connecting to.
+It requires connecting the SSH key pair that we made earlier for authentication.

 ### Make a new Arch Linux droplet
-- In the DigitalOcean homepage, navigate to the 'Create' button at the top of your screen.
-From there, select the 'Droplet' option.
+- In the DigitalOcean homepage, navigate to the **Create** button at the top of your screen.
+From there, select the **Droplet** option.

 - Once here, you will be prompted for various settings: